 Medical Weight Loss Program

-Our weight loss specialists may recommend medication if:
+Our team may recommend medication if you:

-• You’re not eligible for surgery but want to lose weight
+- Are not eligible for surgery but want to lose weight

 How Weight Loss Medications Work